-ARTICLE 15.2, Step 2(c)
+Article 15.2, Step 2(c)

-The union representative at the Step 2 meeting shall fully discuss the union's position, including the contractual provisions allegedly violated and the corrective action requested.
-The union may furnish written statements from witnesses or other individuals who have information pertaining to the grievance.
+The Union representative at the Step 2 meeting shall fully discuss the Union's position, including the contractual provisions allegedly violated and the corrective action requested.
+The Union may furnish written statements from witnesses or other individuals who have information pertaining to the grievance.

 Both parties are required to state in detail the evidence and contract provisions relied upon to support their positions.

-The Postal Service is also required to furnish to the union, if requested, any documents or statements of witnesses as provided for in Article 31, Section 3.
+The Postal Service is also required to furnish to the Union, if requested, any documents or statements of witnesses as provided for in Article 31, Section 3.

-ARTICLE 15.2, Step 2(e)
+Article 15.2, Step 2(c) and (d)

-STEP 2 -WITNESSES
+STEP 2 - WITNESSES

-In a non-discharge case, the parties can mutually agree to jointly interview witnesses at the Step 2 meeting.
-In discharge cases, either party may present two witnesses at that meeting, with additional witnesses possible should the parties mutually agree.
+In a nondischarge case, the parties can mutually agree to jointly interview witnesses at the Step 2 meeting.
+In discharge cases, either party may present two (2) witnesses at that meeting, with additional witnesses possible should the parties mutually agree.